DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-01-30-what-is-a-mentor.md

 - the ITT core content framework and its underpinning evidence
 - the ITT curriculum, which the trainee will follow.

-ITT providers assign lead mentors and may be employed by the accredited provider, their lead partner or a partner school.
+ITT providers assign lead mentors.
+Lead mentors could be employed by the accredited provider, their lead partner or a partner school.

 An individual or a leadership team can carry out the lead mentor role.